Semi-supervised Community Detection using Glauber Dynamics for an Ising Model

-The SBM considered in this paper is an inhomogeneous Erd\H{o}s-R\'enyi random graph model, which is a simple but fundamental model for communities in a graph that has been extensively used in the context of clustering.
+Many theoretical and practical aspects of graph clustering have been comprehensively discussed in surveys and books; see \cite{abbe2018community,schaeffer2007graph,fortunato2010community,newman2018networks,menczer2020first,avrachenkov2022statistical}.
+The SBM that we consider here is an inhomogeneous Erd\H{o}s-R\'enyi random graph model, a simple but fundamental model for communities in a graph that has been extensively used in the context of clustering.
 This model is usually analyzed in limiting regimes where the number of nodes goes to infinity, and clustering problems are classified in terms of the fraction of incorrect community labels considered admissible.
 In this paper we focus on partial and almost exact recovery problems.
 The former require that a given (and typically large) fraction of labels are correctly identified with probability tending to one, and the latter that all but a vanishing fraction of labels are correct.
-Other objectives are exact recovery, which corresponds to correctly identifying all the labels with high probability, and weak recovery, which only requires that the learned labels are positively correlated with the true labels and is most relevant in the constant-degree regime.
+Other objectives are exact recovery, which involves correctly identifying all the community labels with high probability, and weak recovery, which only requires that the learned labels are positively correlated with the true labels and is most relevant in the constant-degree regime.

-Many papers have considered the above clustering problems in the unsupervised case where no labels are disclosed in advance.
-For this situation we refer to the foundational works \cite{abbe2015exact,mossel2015reconstruction,bordenave2018nonbacktracking}, and the survey \cite{abbe2018community}, where the information-theoretic limits and efficient algorithms for unsupervised clustering in the SBM are extensively discussed.